drewknab/adventofcode/readme.md

-# Advent of Code 2021
+# Advent of Code 2022

-Code written in F# so I can do something different.
+Code written in Elixir this year.

 Answers may vary.